pandas: Get the number of rows, columns, elements (size) in DataFrame

 # Name: PassengerId, dtype: int64

-Since Series is one-dimensional, you can get the total number of elements (size) using either len() or the size and shape attributes.
-Note that the shape attribute is a tuple with one element.
+Since a Series is one-dimensional, you can obtain its total number of elements using len(), the size attribute, or the shape attribute.
+Note that shape returns a one-element tuple.

 print(len(s))